 Have you ever found yourself sitting around and wondering “how has the internet helped businesses?”
 In the modern world, any business that does not engage in some form of online marketing or digital reputation building will simply be left behind in the swirl of the new business climate.
-Technology and the internet have certainly forced businesses of all kinds and sizes to adapt or perish.
+Technology and the internet have certainly forced businesses of all kinds and sizes to adapt with the help of a web design agency and digital marketing or perish.
 But just how has the internet helped businesses over the years?
 We came up with this list to delve into this subject with a bit more detail.
 Let’s get started.

 First and foremost, there is simply no denying the fact that the internet has created an immense number of jobs across a wide breadth of different industries.
 Sure, a lot of people like to focus on all the different jobs that the internet has gotten rid of due to automation, code, and the like.
 But you cannot overlook the vast number of jobs that the internet has also created at the same time.